google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 Stress is a major contributor to mental health disorders.
 High levels of stress can exacerbate symptoms of psychosis.
 Managing stress through healthy coping mechanisms is crucial for those at risk.

-In summary, environmental factors like childhood trauma, substance abuse, and stress play a vital role in the development of psychosis.
-Understanding how your environment affects your mental health is essential for prevention and treatment.
+In summary, understanding how your environment affects your mental health is essential for prevention and treatment.

 The Interaction Between Genetics and Environment